Curricular Practical Training

 - Your proposed employment is for course credit OR it is a requirement of all students in your program.

 - You must have an offer of employment in order to receive authorization.

 - Part Time: Employment will be for a maximum of 20 hours/week

-- Full Time: Employment will be for more than 20 hours/week (authorized only during break periods)
+- Full Time: Employment will be for more than 20 hours/week.
+Full time CPT is limited to:

 Effect on Other Employment

 12 months or more of full time CPT authorization makes students ineligible for Optional Practical Training (OPT).

 Start this process early to make sure that you have enough time to get everything done!